 - (1) Objective 4.3 includes five subsidiary policies.
-Policy 4.3.1 does not appear to be relevant to the proposed rezoning. - (2) Policy 4.3.2 states, "On best prime farmland, the County may authorize a discretionary review development provided the site with proposed improvements is well-suited overall for the proposed land use.
+Policies 4.3.1 and 4.3.5 do not appear to be relevant to the proposed rezoning. - (2) Policy 4.3.2 states, "On best prime farmland, the County may authorize a discretionary review development provided the site with proposed improvements is well-suited overall for the proposed land use.